-The Corsair K63 Wireless is an exceptional and versatile mechanical gaming keyboard.
+The Corsair K63 Wireless Mechanical Gaming Keyboard is an exceptional and versatile keyboard.
 It can be paired using its wireless USB receiver or through Bluetooth, and it can connect to two devices at a time for easy multitasking.
 It has linear Cherry MX Red switches that feel extremely responsive, and it has excellent compatibility with various operating systems.
-It's designed to fit into the Corsair Lapboard, which provides support and stability when using the keyboard with a home theater PC, although it's sold separately and we haven't reviewed it.
-Sadly, its backlighting is limited to a single blue color and it doesn't have onboard memory or a cloud sync feature to export your customization settings.
+It's designed to fit into the Corsair Lapboard, which provides support and stability when using the keyboard with a home theater PC, although it's sold separately, and we haven't reviewed it.
+Sadly, its backlighting is limited to a single blue color, and it doesn't have onboard memory or a cloud sync feature to export your customization settings.
 On the whole, though, it's a great option for gaming or work.

-The K63 Wireless isn't bad for use with mobile devices.
+The Corsair K63 Wireless Mechanical Gaming Keyboard isn't bad for use with mobile devices.
 It can connect to any device that's Bluetooth-capable, so you can quickly answer a text on your phone or get some work done on a tablet.
 It provides a great typing experience, easy access to media controls, and its backlighting helps you see the key legends clearly in the dark.
 However, it's quite large and heavy.

-The Corsair K63 Wireless is a small tenkeyless (TKL) keyboard.
+The Corsair K63 Wireless Mechanical Gaming Keyboard is a small tenkeyless (TKL) keyboard.
 It's slightly bigger than other TKL keyboards, as it has an extra row of dedicated media control keys and will take more space if you choose to use the included wrist rest.

 The build quality is decent.
 The frame is made of plastic, which feels a bit cheap, and the keycaps are made of ABS plastic.
-It's very similar to the Corsair K68 RGB, but the keys feel more stable and the hooks that connect the wrist rest to the keyboard feel sturdier.
+It's very similar to the Corsair K68 RGB, but the keys feel more stable, and the hooks that connect the wrist rest to the keyboard feel sturdier.
 If you're looking for a better-built TKL keyboard, check out the Cooler Master MK730.

-The K63 Wireless has good ergonomics.
+The Corsair K63 Wireless has good ergonomics.
 It comes with a wrist rest, but it feels rather cheap and isn't the most comfortable.
 Luckily, the keyboard's profile isn't particularly high, so it can be used without it.
-There's one incline setting and the key spacing is fairly standard.
+There's one incline setting, and the key spacing is fairly standard.

-The K63 Wireless has individually backlit keys and you can control the brightness directly on the keyboard.
+The Corsair K63 Wireless has individually backlit keys, and you can control the brightness directly on the keyboard.
 Unfortunately, it's limited to a single blue color.
 There's an Ice Blue variant, which is slightly brighter.
 If you want a keyboard with full RGB backlighting, check out the full-sized Corsair K57 RGB Wireless Gaming Keyboard or the TenKeyLess-sized Corsair K65 LUX RGB.

 There are a few extra features on this keyboard.
 There are dedicated media control keys, a Windows lock key to prevent accidentally minimizing your game, and a button to adjust the brightness of the backlighting.
 There are also hotkeys to switch between connected devices (wireless USB or Bluetooth), a hotkey to put the computer to sleep, and hotkeys for navigating mobile devices running on Android (back, home, overview, and search).

-The K63 Wireless has good software support.
-It uses Corsair's iCue software for its customization, which lets you reprogram keys or set macros.
-You can also save profiles, but there's no cloud sync option and the keyboard doesn't have any onboard memory, so if you need to move to another computer, you would need to re-install the software and start over again.
+The Corsair K63 Wireless has good software support.
+It uses Corsair's iCUE software for its customization, which lets you reprogram keys or set macros.
+You can also save profiles, but there's no cloud sync option, and the keyboard doesn't have any onboard memory, so if you need to move to another computer, you would need to re-install the software and start over again.
 If you'd prefer a keyboard with onboard memory, check out the Corsair STRAFE RGB MK.2 or the Razer BlackWidow V3.